tbm/homepage/content/debian/kirkwood/qnap/ts-41x/serial.md

 </ul>

 Note that you have to add a jumper to JP1 for the serial to work.
-On the TS-419P and TS-419P+, the LCD cannot be used when the JP1 jumper is set (i.e. the jumper selects between the serial console and the LCD).
+On the TS-419P and TS-419P+ (and probably all other devices), the LCD cannot be used when the JP1 jumper is set (i.e. the jumper selects between the serial console and the LCD).
 You also have to disconnect the LCD cable that goes to the connector right next to the serial connector.

-Once you have connected your serial console, you can use a terminal emulation program to connect to U-Boot, the boot loader used by this device.
-You have to connect with 115200 baud and set the parameters to 8N1 (8 data bits, no parity, 1 stop bit).
-U-Boot on a <a href = "../uboot/">separate page about U-Boot</a>.
+The TS-419P+ with revision V1.4 and QV20 V1.2 mainboards use 5V rather than
+3.3V.
+The APU jumper needs to be set.
+The pin layout is as follows:

+* TX
+* VCC
+* RX
+* GND

 <div class="bbf">
 <%= render "adsense-banner-before-footer" %>